NYSE may make second U-turn on China telecom delistings amid confusion over policy

 FLIP-FLOP

-The executive order banning U.S. investors from buying shares of companies Washington alleges are owned or controlled by the Chinese military takes effect on Jan.
-11, although shareholders can wait until November 2021 to divest.
+The executive order banning U.S. investors from buying shares of companies Washington alleges are owned or controlled by the Chinese military technically takes effect on Jan.
+11 but does not ban purchases until November 2021.

 While the directive stops short of forcing a delisting, a separate bill signed into law by Trump in November will kick Chinese companies off U.S. bourses if they do not fully comply with the country’s auditing rules in three years.